MICLab-Unicamp/CONSNet/README.md

 ## Description

-This is an alpha version of the CONSNet presented in the paper *Convolutional Neural Networks for Skull-stripping in Brain MR Imaging using Consensus-based Silver Standard Masks* .
-The article is available for download here: https://arxiv.org/pdf/1804.04988.pdf .
+This is an alpha version of the CONSNet presented in the paper *Convolutional Neural Networks for Skull-stripping in Brain MR Imaging using Silver Standard Masks* .
+The article is available for download here: https://www.sciencedirect.com/science/article/pii/S0933365718305177?via%3Dihub .
 If you use this code on your work, please cite the this article.

-- Lucena, Oeslle, et al. "Convolutional Neural Networks for Skull-stripping in Brain MR Imaging using Consensus-based Silver standard Masks." arXiv preprint arXiv:1804.04988 (2018).
+- Lucena, Oeslle, et al. "Convolutional Neural Networks for Skull-stripping in Brain MR Imaging using Silver Standard Masks."
+Artificial Intelligence in Medicine, in pres (2019).

 - *CC-359 Dataset* https://sites.google.com/view/calgary-campinas-dataset/home

-@article{lucena2018convolutional,
-  title={Convolutional Neural Networks for Skull-stripping in Brain MR Imaging using Consensus-based Silver standard Masks}, author={Lucena, Oeslle and Souza, Roberto and Rittner, Leticia and Frayne, Richard and Lotufo, Roberto}, journal={arXiv preprint arXiv:1804.04988}, year={2018}
-}

 ## Requirements